Climate Outreach at COP27: calling for stronger public engagement

 - Be aware of problem narratives

-Watch the slideshow below to see a selection of the Ocean Visuals image collection.
+Watch the video below to see a selection of the Ocean Visuals image collection.

-The Ocean Visuals collection was found within the COP27 Blue Zone in the digital exhibition programmes of the Nature Pavilion:
+The Ocean Visuals collection was featured in the digital exhibition programmes of the Nature Pavilion, in the Blue Zone – have a look at some snapshots of the exhibition below.

 Greenish events supported by Climate Outreach